 Consult a healthcare provider if you experience any of the following:

-• Hair loss is sudden or patchy
+• Hair loss with scalp redness or pain

 Talk to a Healthcare Provider